Édouard Batiste: Career

 Batiste was born in Paris and studied at the Conservatory as a teenager, winning prizes in solfège, harmony and accompaniment, counterpoint and fugue, and organ.
 In 1840, he won the Prix de Rome together with François Bazin.

 In 1842, he became the organist at the church of Saint-Nicolas-des-Champs in Paris, where he remained for twelve years, before becoming organist at Saint-Eustache Church.
 While at Saint-Eustache, he performed the organ in the premiere of Hector Berlioz's Te Deum in April 1855, conducted by the composer.

 He died in Paris aged 56.

-His students included Edward Morris Bowman and Joseph Lennon.
+His students included Edward Morris Bowman, composer Léo Delibes, who was also his nephew, and Joseph Lennon.